 What not to do

-Don't cut training.
-Especially apprenticeships.
-Short-term saving, long-term talent problem.
+Cutting training, especially apprenticeships, is a short-term saving that creates a long-term talent problem.
 The sector's already struggling to bring people through.

 The awkward truth